wdporter/i-am-that-vuepress/2-obsession-with-the-body/readme.md

 are.
 All you need is to get rid of the tendency to define yourself.
 All definitions apply to your body only and to its expressions.
-Once this obsession with the body leaves, you will revert to your natural state spontaneöusly and effortlessly.
+Once this obsession with the body leaves, you will revert to your natural state spontaneously and effortlessly.
 The only difference between us is that I am aware of my natural state, while you are bemused.
-Just like gold made into ornaments has no advantage over gold dust except when the mind makes it so, so are we one in beïng — we differ only in appearance.
-We discover it by beïng earnest, by searching, enquiring, questioning daily and hourly, by giveïng one’s life to this discovery.
+Just like gold made into ornaments has no advantage over gold dust except when the mind makes it so, so are we one in being — we differ only in appearance.
+We discover it by being earnest, by searching, enquiring, questioning daily and hourly, by giving one’s life to this discovery.

 <script>